tuna-f1sh/cyme/README.md

 * macOS: "$HOME/Library/Application Support"
 * Windows: "{FOLDERID_RoamingAppData}"

 One can also be supplied with `--config`.
 Copy or refer to './doc/cyme_example_config.json' for configurables.
-Supplied args will override these.
+Tthe file is essentially the default args; supplied args will override these.
 Use `--debug` to see where it is looking or if it's not loading.

 ### Custom Icons and Colours